Lord Mayor's Multicultural Awards for Business

 Failure to meet these eligibility requirements will immediately disqualify your application from being accepted.

-Nominees will be required to provide following if shortlisted:
+Nominees will be required to provide the following if shortlisted:

 - Balance Sheet and Profit and Loss Statement for the past two financial years certified by a Certified Practicing Accountant or Chartered Accountant

 - a high-resolution profile photos (head and shoulders shot) of the nominee (JPEG format at least 2 megabytes in size)

 - the business’ logo (in high-resolution format).

 Nominees must abide by the following terms and conditions.